innovativehash/Meteor-Project/CONTRIBUTING.md

-Start each new item worked on by doing a git pull
+Start each new item worked on by doing a git pull from *master*

 If working on an ISSUE, use the gitlab button to [CREATE A BRANCH] based on it